brianegan/flutter_redux/README.md

         // Pass the store to the StoreProvider.
 Any ancestor `StoreConnector`
         // Widgets will find and use this value as the `Store`.
         store: store,
-        // Our child will be a `StoreConnector` Widget.
-The `StoreConnector`
-        // will find the `Store` from the nearest `StoreProvider` ancestor,
-        // convert it into a ViewModel, and pass that ViewModel to the
-        // `builder` function.
-        //
-        // Every time the button is tapped, an action is dispatched and run
-        // through the reducer.
-After the reducer updates the state, the Widget
-        // will be automatically rebuilt.
-No need to manually manage
-        // subscriptions or Streams!
         child: new Scaffold(
           appBar: new AppBar(
             title: new Text(title),